mmbman/Katagiri/jewel-mirror-awareness.md

 Otherwise, although we are buddha, we will fail to manifest the buddha.

-If you want your life to work perfectly and peacefully, you have to understand yourself and others and all sentient beings, the visible and the invisble, and you have to accept.
+If you want your life to work perfectly and peacefully, you have to understand yourself and others and all sentient beings, the visible and the invisible, and you have to accept.
 Whether you like something or you don’t like it, intellectually or emotionally, you have to completely accept it.

 This is not only true of your life, it is also true of other’s lives as well.